 Historically Atauro was used by both the Portuguese and Indonesian governments as a place of exile.
 Its isolation made it a natural prison for dissidents and resistance supporters.
 The Portuguese fled here from Dili for safety in 1975.
 Atauro’s isolation again protected the Atauro community from destruction in 1999 and 2006.

-The Atauro community of approx 10,500 people, mostly subsistence fishermen and farmers, live in five districts (Sucos) spread over the island.
+The Atauro community of approx 11,500 people (2450 households), mostly subsistence fishermen and farmers, live in five districts (Sucos) spread over the island.
 The main centres of Maquili, Vila, Beloi and Biqueli are along the east coast while Macadade is in the mountains.
 Small communities live in isolated hamlets in the mountains and along the coast.

 The Atauro people are descendants from three clans, Adade, Humungili and Manroni.
 There are three languages spoken on the island as well as Tetun.
 Each clan has its own stories, songs, music and dance.
 The majority of people are Protestant (65%) and the remainder are Roman Catholic (35%).
 Animism, traditional customs, beliefs and practices are still very much a part of daily life in certain villages on Atauro.